-In this FOG, Sections 1 through 4 are identical to the same sections of the smaller US&R Shoring Operations Guide (SOG).
-That SOG is intended for use of Rescue Specialists in constructing shoring and other rescue operations.
-In addition to the first 4 sections, this FOG contains Equipment Operation Procedures, Operational Check Lists, Engineering Data, Tables and Forms that make it a more useful reference for the StS.
+In this FOG, Sections 1 through 3 are identical to the same sections of the smaller US&R Shoring Operations Guide (SOG).
+Section 4 is similar to Sect 4 of the SOG, but it does not have the Engineering Tables.
+They are contained along with others in Sect 6 & 7 of this FOG.

+The SOG is intended for use of Rescue Specialists in constructing shoring and other rescue operations, and it has a new Section R, for Rescue Specialists, placed after its Sect 4.

+In Sections 5 through 9, this FOG contains Equipment Operation Procedures, Operational Check Lists, Engineering Data, Tables and Forms that make it a more useful reference for the StS.
+See next page for Table of Contents.

 Users are encouraged to suggest changes that can be incorporated into future editions of this FOG.
+(The current plan is to release a newly revised edition of the FOG every two years in July)

 Suggestions should be made to: